IREMBERE/plsql-window-functions-IREMBERE-OLIVIER-28392/README.md

 Ideal for customer behavioral analysis.

-``sql
+Compare each transaction to the previous one for the same customer

--- Compare each transaction to the previous one for the same customer SELECT customer_id, sale_date, total_amount,
+SELECT customer_id, sale_date, total_amount,
        LAG(total_amount) OVER (
            PARTITION BY customer_id